![]() |

 What is the difference between car and renters insurance?

 Car insurance protects vehicles and liability on the road.
-Renters insurance protects personal belongings and liability inside rented spaces.
+Renters' insurance protects personal belongings and liability inside rented spaces.

 How can bundling car and renters insurance save money?